-This species is known from a small patch of forest around Tianguistengo in north-eastern Hidalgo, Mexico, from 1,900-2,100 m asl.
+This species is only known from a small patch of forest around Tianguistengo in north-eastern Hidalgo, Mexico, between 1,900-2,100 m asl.
 It occurs in one threat-defined location and its extent of occurrence (EOO) and area of occupancy (AOO) is 14 km2.

 Habitat and Ecology

 It inhabits humid pine-oak or cloud forests, where it lives in bromeliads and reproduces by direct development.